“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 McQuarrie himself noted on the following painting that he “added a lot of surface detail”, which I take to mean that he was the one who took the design from the Cantwell model to this next step.

-The gun ports have moved from the ‘neck’ to the cylinder aft of midships and the escape pods have gone from spherical to angular (down to two from three).
+The gun ports have moved from the ‘neck’ to the cylinder aft of midships and the escape pods have gone from spherical to angular (down to two from three on either side).

 This was it.
 This was the Pirate Ship as intended for the screen.
 It got turned into a blueprint, which got sent to England, where the set was being constructed.
 Everything was ready to go.